NI-Measurement-Plug-Ins/pmic-python/docs/sw-dev.md

 ## Tested with:
 - Instrument Studio 2024 Q1
 - TestStand 2022 Q4
-- Semiconductor Device Control Add-On 2023 Q4 (if needed)
+- Semiconductor Device Control Add-On 2023 Q4

 ## Building NIPM packages
 To build NIPM packages for the measurement plugin, refer to [this](build-plugin.md) document.